CodeAlchemyAI/ViLT-GPT/README.md

 Sure, here is a readme based on the code provided:

-# LLM Chat App with Image Processing 🤗💬👁️
+# ViLT-GPT 🤗💬👁️

-LLM Chat App with Image Processing 🤗💬👁️
-The LLM Chat App is an innovative application that gives the conversational AI ChatGPT the ability to "see".
+ViLT-GPT is an innovative application that gives the conversational AI ChatGPT the ability to "see".
 By integrating OpenAI's Language Models (LLM) and LangChain with Vision-and-Language models, this app can answer queries based on the content of images.
 Now, you can interact with your images, ask questions and get informative responses.

 ## Getting Started